karmavibes7/karmavibes7/README.md

-- 👋 Hi, I’m @karmavibes7
+- 👋 Hi, I’m @karmavibes
 - 👀 I’m interested in learning differents things in programmation and other things
 - 🌱 I’m currently learning ...
+- - create differents projects for open up creativity
-- 📫 How to reach me : stefergex@hotmail.fr
+- 📫 How to reach me : karmavibesdesign@hotmail.com